 It is essential that the product be for “personal use”.
 Ferment on premise facilities cannot offer for sale, keep for sale, produce for sale or sell wine or beer.
 In addition, the regulations do not allow the exchange or giving of alcohol on the premises.

-The Liquor Licence Act and regulations set out the specific roles and responsibilities that must be exercised by a licensee (and his/her employees or agents) as part of the overall process, as well as the steps that a customer must take to produce the beer or wine.
+The Liquor Licence & Control Act, 2019 and regulations set out the specific roles and responsibilities that must be exercised by a licensee (and his/her employees or agents) as part of the overall process, as well as the steps that a customer must take to produce the beer or wine.

 All licensees must be registered with the Retail Sales Tax office (Ministry of Finance), in the same name they use to apply for a FOP Licence.
 For information on how to obtain a federal ferment on premise registration, please visit the Canada Revenue Agency website.